Updated: Jan 2

 Working out a campervan itinerary

 Settling on the perfect Ring Road itinerary takes a little time and thought.
-Starting with the number of days’ holiday you’re able to take, figure out if you want to have an in-depth look at a few areas, or check out the highlights at more places.
+Starting with the number of days’ holiday you’re able to take, figure out if you want to have an in-depth look at a few areas, or try to cover most of the must-visit places.

 If you plan to add on other driving routes – such as around the Snæfellsnes, Reykjanes peninsulas, or the Westfjords – then allow plenty of time for these add-ons.